melibe23/budget-cypress-exercise/e2e/README.md

 > So I can see no change reflected in the table

-### Take into account that features related to the Reports tab were also not part of the scope of this testing so I didn't cover them, and for those spects, there are no User stories either.
+### Take into account that features related to the Reports tab were also not part of the scope of this testing so I didn't cover them, and for those specs, there are no User stories either.